crystal-lang/crystal-book/overview/cli.md

-# Command Line Interfaces
+# Command Line Interface Application

-Programming Command Line Interfaces applications (CLI applications) is one of the most entertaining tasks a developer may do.
-Maybe because it resembles us to the Matrix movie? ... maybe because we may play with ascii art? well … I don’t know … but let’s have some fun building our first CLI application in Crystal.
+Programming Command Line Interface applications (CLI applications) is one of the most entertaining tasks a developer may do.
+So let’s have some fun building our first CLI application in Crystal.

 There are two main topics when building a CLI application:
 * [input](#input)